Thang Nguyen 555

 Meanwhile, young Americans are also wearing black, but for an entirely different reason: they are into vampires.
 Twilight stuff.
 A stage of neither living nor dead.
 Here, it’s very clear to me that people want to get somewhere, preferably up, regardless how many bikes are in their way.

-2 thoughts on “Maslow and Vietnam”
+2 responses to “Maslow and Vietnam”

-1. Interesting, funny, thoughtful, insightful, and amazing post.
+Interesting, funny, thoughtful, insightful, and amazing post.
 Made me laugh and reflect.

 Leave a comment